The chickenpox vaccine protects against the varicella zoster virus that causes chickenpox.

-It is currently only offered on the NHS to people who are in close contact with someone who is particularly vulnerable to chickenpox or its complications.
+It's currently only offered on the NHS to people who are in close contact with someone who's particularly vulnerable to chickenpox or its complications.

 There are 2 chickenpox vaccines currently available.
 The brand names of the chickenpox vaccine are VARIVAX and VARILRIX.

 Who is at risk from chickenpox?

 Chickenpox is a common childhood infection.
 Usually, it's mild and complications are rare.

 Almost all children develop immunity to chickenpox after infection, so most only catch it once.
 It can be more severe in adults.

 But some people have a higher chance of developing serious complications from chickenpox.